fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

   - rwd
 permalink: /posts/images-on-the-web-the-big-picture/
 ---
-In modern web development there are a myriad ways to structure and style an image on a web page and it can often feel pretty baffling.
-In this series I step through the various methods from basic to flexible images; modern responsive images to new techniques for fitting images into other shapes without distorting aspect ratio.
-My goal is to arrive at a flexible modern boilerplate and toolkit for images.
+In modern web development there are a myriad ways to present an image on a web page and it can often feel pretty baffling.
+In this series I step through the options, moving from basic to flexible images; then from modern responsive images to the new CSS for fitting different sizes images into a common shape.
+My goal is to arrive at a flexible, modern boilerplate and toolkit for images.
 ---

 ## Scope